When the Heat Becomes the Hazard

 Cooling, shade, fluids, and monitoring are key first aid responses for heat exhaustion.

 Heat exhaustion is the body’s distress signal.
-It occurs when the thermoregulatory system is under severe strain but has not yet failed completely.
-It is the stage at which intervention makes the most difference.
-Treated promptly, most people recover fully.
-Left unaddressed, it progresses to heatstroke, at which point the situation becomes life-threatening.
+It occurs when the thermoregulatory system is under severe strain, with the heart working hard and blood pulled toward the skin to shed heat, but the system has not yet failed completely.
+It is the stage at which intervention makes the most difference: treated promptly, most people recover fully within half an hour.
+Left unaddressed, it progresses to heatstroke, at which point the situation becomes life-threatening.6

 Signs and Symptoms